Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions: Kinetic Formation Model for Resonance Particles

 \subsubsection{Decay}

-The re-scattering effect introduced in Eq.\ref{eq21} has been modelled to include two different effects. $K^*(892)^0$ mesons produced at chemical freeze-out can naturally decay into pions and kaons.
-They might also decay as a result of interaction with another particle within the medium (co-moving hadron).
-We consider that the $K^*(892)^0$ meson is re-scattered in both cases.
-The contribution due to natural decay is given by,
+The re-scattering effect introduced in Equation~\eqref{eq21} was modeled to include two different effects.
+Resonance particles produced at chemical freeze-out can undergo natural decay ($A\xrightarrow{}BC$).
+They might also decay as a result of interaction with another particle ($X$) within the medium (co-moving hadron): $AX\xrightarrow{}BCX$.
+We consider that the resonance particle is re-scattered in both cases.
+The contribution due to natural decay is given by

-$\tau_l$ is the lifetime of $K^*(892)^0$ meson multiplied by the Lorentz factor.
-In our calculations, we have considered the Lorentz factor, $\gamma\approx 1.8$ \cite{ALICE:2019xyr}.
-The effect of co-moving hadrons is modelled based on the kinetic model~\cite{Thews:2001hy,Thews:2000rj},
+where $\tau_l(p_T) = \tau_{reso}\gamma(p_T)$ is a product of the vacuum lifetime $\tau_{reso}$ of the resonance particle and the $p_T$-dependent Lorentz factor, the latter, in our calculations considered to read $\gamma(p_T) = \sqrt{1 + (p_T/mc)^2}$ \cite{ALICE:2019xyr}.
+The effect of co-moving hadrons is modeled based on the kinetic model~\cite{Thews:2001hy, Thews:2000rj}: